omgimanerd/doclt/README.md

 ```

 ## Installation
 Docli is built with node.js and released on npm.
+It should work with any
+version above 4.3.2.
+Install it via npm.
 ```
 npm install -g docli
 ```
 Simple as that.
+You can also clone this GitHub repository and create a symlink
+to docli.js if you want, but that's just extra effort.

 ## Usage
 Before using docli, you must set your